-paneer kofta recipe with step by step photos – melt in the mouth soft texture koftas with a crisp exterior. i had made the koftas for malai kofta. half of these aloo paneer koftas went in the malai kofta curry and half were served as a snack on the next day.
+paneer kofta recipe with step by step photos. melt in the mouth soft texture delicious paneer koftas with a crisp exterior. i had made these paneer koftas for malai kofta gravy recipe. so half of these paneer koftas went in the malai kofta curry and half were served as a snack on the next day.

-these aloo paneer kofta can be made for fasting/vrat or during navratri fasting. just substitute the corn flour with fasting flours like water chestnut flour (singhare ka atta), buckwheat flour (kuttu ka atta) or arrow root flour.
+- just substitute the corn flour with fasting flours like water chestnut flour (singhare ka atta) or buckwheat flour (kuttu ka atta) or arrow root flour.

-in the paneer kofta recipe below i have given the original recipe which makes about 14-16 medium sized koftas. you can halve this recipe and make 7-8 koftas if required. other kofta recipes on the blog are:
+in the paneer kofta recipe below i have given the original recipe which makes about 14 to 16 medium sized koftas. you can halve this recipe and make 7 to 8 koftas if required. the recipe can be easily doubled or tripled.